 Why Did ascena Say Goodbye to Alpaca Wool?

 ascena joins a growing list of retailers that have banned alpaca wool after seeing PETA’s undercover footage of rampant abuse in Peru, the world’s top alpaca-wool producer.
 Workers at the largest privately owned alpaca farm slammed pregnant alpacas onto tables, causing many to vomit and cry out in fear.
 The workers strapped these sensitive beings to a device resembling a medieval torture rack before stealing their fleece, leaving some bleeding after crudely shearing them.

 And the cruelty doesn’t end there.
 When their fleece is no longer wanted, alpacas aren’t left in peace to roam fields or spend time with their families—instead, they’re slaughtered.

 Alpacas feel love, anxiety, and sadness, just like humans.
 They even hum when they’re curious or content.
 Baby alpacas, known as cria, stay with their mothers for at least six months in their natural habitat.
 They deserve to spend their days eating herbs and cuddling with their young, not being stretched out on a restraining device or thrown around for fashion.

 Your Voice Helps Keep Baby Alpacas With Their Mothers

-Please urge Urban Outfitters, Anthropologie, and Free People to stop selling alpaca and all other animal-derived materials now:
+Please urge Urban Outfitters, Anthropologie, and Free People to stop selling alpaca wool and all other animal-derived materials now: